fenago/python-networking-sysadmins/scripting/lab_guides/Lab_15.md

 json null null
 ```

-In the preceding example, we converted various types[]{#id326468688
-.indexterm} of Python objects into JSON string using
+In the preceding example, we converted various types of Python objects into JSON string using
 the `json.dumps()` function.
 After conversion, the Python list
 and tuples are converted into arrays.
 Integers and floats are treated as
 numbers in JSON.
 The following is the chart of conversion from Python to